Teach for the GEPIK Program in Korea

 GEPIK stands for Gyeonggi English Program in Korea.
 It was established in 2003, to provide English education to all public schools in the Gyeonggi province.
 There are currently over 1,000 foreign ESL teachers working for the GEPIK program, but this number is expected to grow to 2,000 by the end of 2010.
 This translates into a lot of highly lucrative ESL teaching jobs available now in Korea.

-Benefits of the GEPIK Program in Korea
+The benefits of working for the GEPIK Program in Korea

-- 10 days of ESL training and orientation
+- 10 days of ESL training orientation

 - Higher salaries for teachers who choose to work in more rural locations